emboldagency/embold-wordpress-tweaks/readme.txt

 == Changelog ==

+= 0.2.3 =
+* Plugin update key now stored remotely

 = 0.2.2 =
 * Add plugin update ability

 == Upgrade Notice ==

-= 0.2.2 =
+= 0.2.3 =
-Allow the ability for the plugin to be updated via the admin.
+The GitHub token for updating the plugin is no longer stored in the repo or on the server, but remotely on our server.